mattvagni/enfield-docs/docs/configuration.md

-For enfield to work you need to have `.yml` config file.
-It can be anywhere but by default enfield will look for a file called `config.yml` in your root.
+For Hoxton to work you need to have `.yml` config file.
+It can be anywhere but by default Hoxton will look for a file called `config.yml` in your root.

 These are the basic config options.